← Back to Community

 Member on the floor doing hip mobility at Persistence Athletics, Belltown Seattle

 Devang's block is the standard 12-week template we run for HYROX first-timers with a strong strength base.
-The structure adapts to the athlete's starting point but the architecture is consistent.
+The structure adapts to the athlete's starting point, but the architecture is consistent.

 We start with an intake.
 Same screen as our standard PT intake, plus running fitness baseline (mile and 5K), sled comfort, sandbag lunge tolerance, and wall ball under fatigue.
 The intake tells us where the limiting factors are.
+With Devang the limiter was obvious in about ten minutes: a great pull, a quiet engine.

 Our HYROX page covers the broader program and what to expect.
-The HYROX in Seattle hub covers the regional landscape, race calendar, and how Persistence fits into the local HYROX scene.
+The HYROX in Seattle hub covers the regional landscape, the race calendar, and how Persistence fits into the local scene.
+For the coaching team and credentials, the coaches page has full bios.

 Member laughing during a class break at Persistence Athletics, Belltown Seattle